google/kctf/SECURITY.md

 #### Infrastructure -> Players solutions

-The environment from every players should be isolated from other players. kCTF usually does this by creating a new Linux user namespace for every TCP connection.
+The environment from every player should be isolated from other players. kCTF usually does this by creating a new Linux user namespace for every TCP connection.
 Some challenges, however, require persistent storage.
 Challenges that require persistent storage in between requests has the consequence of relaxing these guarantees.
 This means that in those cases challenges have to be carefully designed so that there is isolation in between the sandboxed environment, and the environment managing the shared storage.
 This is because as players solve the challenges, they might leave some traces in the infrastructure that other players could find and reuse solve the challenges faster.

 As such, the risks on this edge are:
  - Challenges might leave other players solutions on the server